regisrob/iiif_sandbox/loris_docker.md

 ./loris_docker.sh
 ```

-This script will spin up a Loris image server, and serve images from the `./images` folder.
+This script will download the correct Docker image and spin up a Loris image server, and serve images from the `./images` folder.

 You can test if this is working by loading: